bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/user.md

 # primary group id of &lt;user&gt; : integer

-No documentation exists.
+Returns primary group id as an integer.

 # primary group id of &lt;user&gt; : string

-On a Mac, this inspector returns the dsAttrTypeStandard:PrimaryGroupID attribute for the specified user.Note: On a Windows computer, this inspector returns the gid as an integer, not a string.
+Returns the dsAttrTypeStandard:PrimaryGroupID attribute for the specified user.

 # print operator flag of &lt;user&gt; : boolean